hobo71/wpsso-tweet-a-quote/readme.txt

 <h3>WPSSO Core Plugin Prerequisite</h3>

 WPSSO Tweet a Quote (aka WPSSO TAQ) is an add-on for the WPSSO Core plugin.
-The Free add-on works with either the Free or Pro versions of WPSSO Core.

 == Installation ==